kstefanelli/kstefanelli/README.md

 You can click the Preview link to take a look at your changes.
 --->

-Full Stack Developer and Tech Project Manager focused on creating innovative tech solutions by blending technical skills with project management to achieve impactful results.
-Skilled in JavaScript, React, Node.js, and more, with a strong focus on user-centric design and agile methodologies.
+Full Stack Developer and Project Manager committed to delivering innovative tech solutions by combining technical expertise with project management skills to achieve impactful results, with a focus on user-centric design and agile methodologies.

-Languages & Frameworks: JavaScript, TypeScript, React, Next.js, Node.js
+Languages & Frameworks: JavaScript, TypeScript, React, Next.js, Node.js, Express, PostgreSQL

 Tools & Platforms: Git, GitHub, VSCode, Heroku, Vercel, Figma, Salesforce, Smartsheet